solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Thanks to the courtesy of Dr. Stolley I have some authentic pieces of limestone rich in these objects.
 In my sections I can find nothing else than nummulitic structure throughout, both in clear and opaque areas.
 I am led, then, to regard these curious objects and markings as purely concretionary.
 Among this group I would place the Silurian _Rhabdoporella_; and also _Ortonella_ described by Prof. Garwood from carboniferous limestone.
 I have not seen examples of these two forms.

-Mitcheldeania
+_Mitcheldeania_

 This form was first described from the Carboniferous marly limestone at Mitcheldean by E. Wethered, who writes (Geol.
 Mag.
 1886, p.
 535): "The organism consists of a series of concentrically arranged layers or laminae penetrated by systems of tubuli...
 The tubuli are separated by the skeleton fibre, which is itself penetrated by a minute canal system."
-Mr. Wethered refers the genus to Stromatoporoids; and records the opinions of experts who pointed out to him the resemblances to _Parkeria_ and Girvanella.
+Mr. Wethered refers the genus to Stromatoporoids; and records the opinions of experts who pointed out to him the resemblances to _Parkeria_ and _Girvanella_.

 I collected specimens of marly limestone from the quarry at Mitcheldean whence Mr. Wethered got his material, and have examined a microscopic slide of _Mitcheldeania nicholsoni_ Wethered, presented by Mr. Wethered himself.